mnelson4/printmyblog/readme.txt

 = 3.24.5 xxx =
 * Documentation: point users of the Haller Tabloid to the CSS class "pmb-dont-snap" to avoid image snapping
+* Compatibility: prevent [AdvancedExcerpt](https://wordpress.org/plugins/advanced-excerpt/) from filtering content on the print page

 = 3.24.4 June 6, 2023 =
 * Bugfix: in Pro Print for Word, avoid warning in header and footers when using default settings